 My teaching methods

-Having been teaching for one and a half decades I can definitely state that the dance teacher”s task is more than just simply showing “this is how you do it” and then letting the student copy that however he or she can.
+Having been teaching for more than two decades I can definitely state that the dance teacher’s task is more than just simply showing “this is how you do it”, and then letting the student copy that however he or she can.
 The key to success in teaching is being able to explain briefly and to the point exactly what you have to do and how to accomplish that.
-For that end we have to apply numerous different approaches, understand and make it understood how one particular movement or technique is the most practical and doable taking human anatomy and the principles of physics into consideration as well.
-On the other hand every person is different so the teacher must be able to sense quite well in which particular way to guide a particular someone to grasping and really getting to feel the movement we are about to teach.
-To accomplish this we have to be able to explain the same thing from new and even newer viewpoints, or instead of numerous previously working approaches invent new and more tailored methods on the spot.
+For that end, we have to apply numerous approaches, understand and make it understood how one particular movement or technique is the most practical and doable, taking into account human anatomy and the principles of physics.
+On the other hand, everyone is different, so the teacher must have a good sense in identifying the particular way to guide each individual to grasp and really get to feel the movement they are learning.
+To accomplish this, we have to be able to explain the same thing from new and even newer viewpoints, or if necessary, invent original and more tailored methods on the spot.

 Improving these teaching methods must of course never cease.
 While I did found many great techniques throughout the first years improving and refining them from lesson to lesson and class to class, it was an invaluable aide when I had to become a beginner myself.
 I started to learn how to play the piano, and then could I see really what it is exactly like to learn something completely new, how it feels when the thing that is child”s play for the teacher is almost impossible to do right away even with the utmost concentration.
 This made me realize how much patience and well-designed purposeful practice is needed to acquire any new skills.
 By my good fortune I could experience an efficient but at the same time entertaining way of teaching at the hands of an acclaimed piano tutor who had been teaching then for several decades.
 During the following couple of years I managed to incorporate her well-developed techniques into my own methodology.
 It is indeed interesting how the same professional ways and means make you a good teacher whether you teach piano, dancing, English, tennis or anything else…